united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/core/kafka-to-postgresql.md

 ## {{% heading "whatsnext" %}}

-- Read the [Kafka-to-postgresql](/docs/reference/microservices/kafka-to-postgresql/) reference documentation
-  to learn more about the technical details of the Kafka-to-postgresql microservice.
+- Read the [Kafka to Postgresql](/docs/reference/microservices/kafka-to-postgresql/) reference documentation to learn more about the technical details of the Kafka to Postgresql microservice.